D4wnstar/aetherwisp/Artificial Intelligence/Machine learning/Supervised/Trees/Decision tree.md

 [^2]: Actually, error does too, but these two metrics do it better.

 [^3]: Actually, with sets of regression trees you're basically working with a statistical set.
-Mean, mode, etc. are central statistics, but you can also calculate dispersion statistics like [[variance]] to measure the *uncertainty* of the prediction.
+Mean, mode, etc. are central statistics, but you can also calculate dispersion statistics like [[Variance]] to measure the *uncertainty* of the prediction.

 [^4]: Of course, be careful of your resources!
 Training more trees is naturally more expensive, so consider if the added cost is worth the improvement.